protomaps/PMTiles/serverless/cloudflare/README.md

 ### Wrangler (advanced)

+The `preview_bucket_name` value in `wrangler.toml` should be changed to your bucket used for development.

-with Wrangler, run `npm run start` to serve your Worker on http://localhost:8787.
+Run `npm run start` to serve your Worker at http://localhost:8787.
 The cache will not be active in development.